Arrested JeM terrorist ferried terrorists in December too

 Sameer told his interrogators that infiltration from across the border has been continuing and the militants were fanning in various parts of the South Kashmir especially in Pulwama and Tral areas, the officials said.

-Sameer also told them that the terrorist were dropped at Kareemabad in South Kashmir.
+Sameer also told them that the terrorists were dropped at Kareemabad in South Kashmir.
 He also gave the details of the arms and ammunition being carried by the terrorists, indicating that the group also had M-4 carbine and ammunition of steel core bullets.

 The steel core bullet has the capability to pierce through a static bullet proof bunker used during counterterrorism operations, the officials said.